Do Go On - 400 - The Millennium Dome Heist

 That's really good.

-because they've made it so obvious so they also try to figure out when the robbery is going to
+So they also try to figure out when the robbery is going to happen.

 I think, yeah, they witnessed some of the gang, like,

-testing out a speedboat on a river near Kent.
+testing out a speedboat or a river near Kent.

 They're like, okay.